orstavik/JoiComponents/book/chapter7_style/styleCallback/5_HowTo3_CssVariables.md

 <span id="top">top black border, because the CSS variable declaration is only set on the div elements</span>
 ```

+1. Outside the shadowDOM, we can define CSS-variables of the <blue-blue> element in a <style> element to expose multiple CSS properties.
+2. Inside shadowDOM, we can define the background color <div> by invoking CSS variable selectors defined outside shadowDOM.
+3. We can also define the color of the <div> element itself by also invoking CSS variable.
+When we use the <blue-blue> web
+component, the text inside it will be wrapped inside the <div>, making the text blue against the blue background.
+4. Regular CSS properties set in the lightDOM will not leak into the web component and control the styles in the shadowDOM of the custom element.
+5. Styles set inside the shadowDOM of <blue-blue>, does not leak out into the lightDOM surrounding the host element.

 ## Example: Passing CSS variables into BlueBlue web component

 Below is the BlueBlue example setup to illustrate how CSS variables can be used to expose multiple